The Philadelphia Eagles Trolled the Patriots and Tom Brady Very Hard With This Trick Play

 It may be a new NFL season, but that didn’t stop the Eagles from bringing back a play you might remember from the Super Bowl earlier this year to troll the New England Patriots.
 In the Super Bowl champions’ first game of the season on Thursday night at Lincoln Financial Field, the Eagles defeated the Atlanta Falcons 18-12 by ripping a page from the Patriots’ old playbook.

-The trickery savvy-Eagles ran the play the Patriots and quarterback Tom Brady couldn’t complete in the Super Bowl in February, leaving quarterback Nick Foles was wide open to catch the pass.
+The trickery savvy-Eagles ran the play the Patriots and quarterback Tom Brady couldn’t complete in the Super Bowl in February, leaving quarterback Nick Foles wide open to catch the pass.

 Fans online noticed that Thursday night’s third quarter play was similar to the iconic Philly Special of football lore when Foles caught a touchdown pass from Trey Burton.